ljantzen/obsidian-logging/README.md

 Invokes $EDITOR with todays file.
 Uses vim if $EDITOR is not set,

+### -f or --time-format

+Specifies 12H or 24H time format.
+24H is default.
+Overrides `time_format` in obsidian-logging.yaml

 ### -h or --help

 Print command line argument help